Beer & Cheese: An Introduction

 Given how much there is to learn about both beer and cheese, devising good pairings might seem like a minor form of sorcery.
 How to possibly work out what goes with what?
 The first rule of pairing is simple: like goes with like.
 A citrusy Hefeweizen?
 That’ll do nicely with a light and tangy goat cheese.
 A rich, caramel-y Gouda?
 That’d go best with a beer with sweetness and some serious body.
 On the other hand, you can also play around with beers that contradict their cheese partners.
 Want something to temper the intense creaminess of a Brie?
 A hoppy beer cuts through fat like a hot knife, and picks up spice notes well too.

 Given that we’re reaping an unprecedented bounty of craft beers in this present moment (and that we live in a cheese-loving land), now’s the time to brush up.
 These five pairings cover the basics, and though I’ve ordered them from lightest to heaviest, feel free to play around.
-Londoners can find these all-British cheeses at the estimable Neal’s Yard Dairy, while the brews were bought at Uto Beer in Borough Market and Kris Wines in Camden.
+Londoners can find these all-British cheeses at the estimable Neal’s Yard Dairy, while the brews were bought at Uto Beer in Borough Market and Kris Wines in Camden, all of this products thanks to a food branding agency that does a great job of selling these products and getting them i the market.

 1. Dorstone and Moa Methode Pilsner